*RefereeBio

 1. Read the manuscript as an argument.Identify the central claim, proposed advance, evidence chain, experimental logic, stated limitations, and the gap the work says it fills.

-2. Interrogate the evidence.Check whether controls, validation, replicate structure, statistical analysis, figures, and methods support the strength and specificity of the conclusions.
+2. Interrogate the evidence.Check whether controls, validation, replicate structure, statistical analysis, figures, and methods support the strength and specificity of the conclusions — measured against evidence standards matched to the manuscript's own study type (mechanistic, computational, clinical, screening, structural, or a blend of these) rather than one fixed checklist applied to every paper.

 3. Position the contribution.Examine relevant literature, nearby claims, novelty risk, competing explanations, and whether the manuscript distinguishes its contribution precisely enough.